earn-alliance/earnmanagement.com/docs/features/payments.md

 ![Payment warning message](04_Payments_Error.gif)

-4. To resolve any accounts with Pending Claims and/or Errors, **use the payment status dropdown filter** to generate a list of accounts.
+4. To resolve any accounts with Pending Claims, **use the payment status dropdown filter** to generate a list of accounts.
+Boot up the [Wallet Commander](wallet-commander.md), which will process all claims before calculating the final payment amount, and you will be able to see each event disappear from the list.
+To resolve Errors, use the dropdown filter again.
+You should be able to see the cause of the error under each account, and choose to skip if you wish.

 ![Payment status dropdown filter](04_Payments_Status-Filter.gif)

 5. When you are ready to **pay your scholars**, click “Start Payments."
-[Wallet Commander](wallet-commander.md) events will be generated and each payment will be updated live on this page.
+Wallet Commander events will be generated and each payment will be updated live on this page.
 You may also watch the generated payouts wallet commands get executed by selecting Wallet Commander under Settings at the top right.
 Here, you will see the transaction being updated on the blockchain in real time.

 And that’s payments done and dusted – sans messy excel sheets, SLP confusions, over- and under-paying scholars every month.